masipila/openhab-spot-price-optimizer/doc/Entso-E-example.md

 ```

 ## Validate the results by checking the data in Influx Data Explorer
-Run the Rule manually and check from your InfluxDB Data Explorer that you can see the spot prices for today / tomorrow (depending on the time of the day when you executed the script).
-If you run the rule in the afternoon or evening, the script will fetch tomorrow's spot prices.
+Run the Rule manually and check from your InfluxDB Data Explorer that you can see the spot prices.
+If you run the rule in the afternoon or evening after the day-ahead prices have been published, the prices will include tomorrow.
 Remember to choose a date range in Influx data explorer which includes the day you just fetched the prices for.

 ![image](https://github.com/masipila/openhab-spot-price-optimizer/assets/20110757/fd1e22cf-bb19-4316-a233-f8fd36a3610c)